The One Thing Grandma Always Did When She Cooked Bacon

 This kitchen secret has been around for decades, so you can bet it’s something Grandma picked up when she first found her footing in the kitchen.

 Sure, saving bacon grease might sound strange, but it has its fair share of perks.
 Not only does it keep food from sticking to your pan, but it also pumps up the flavor when added to eggs, potatoes, greens, cornbread and other recipes.
+You can even bake chocolate chip bacon grease cookies.

 How to Save Bacon Grease